-This booklet contains the rules and standard procedures for conducting the International, follow them.
+This booklet contains the rules and standard procedures for conducting the International, Evaluation, Humorous, Table Topics, Tall Tales, Online, and Video speech contests.
+If you are involved in conducting or competing in a speech contest, please read these rules carefully and follow them.
 By doing so, you will ensure a fair speech contest and an enjoyable event for everyone.